tindinhct93/ptudw/README.md

 * Go to your user profile by clicking on your username.
 * Link your Facebook account to your app account.
 * You can now use your Facebook account to log in to the app.

-Note: The app is currently in development mode, and Facebook has updated its policy.
+**Note** : The app is currently in development mode, and Facebook has updated its policy.
 Therefore, it only takes information from dev teams for testing purposes.
 If you want to test the app, please contact me via Facebook or Zalo.

 ## Facebook OAUTH2 Flow: